epaitoo/library-api/README.md

 # Library API
-A Web App that manages a collection of books in a database A TypeScript with Node.js REST API
+A Web App that manages a collection of books in a database.

+A TypeScript with Node.js REST API